JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_5.md

 Devotion is pleasing to the Lord and procures the fulfilment of desires :—

 Sing God’s praises and thou shalt obtain great happiness, comfort, and delight.
-If the true Guru give His name, evil influences? shall be removed.
+If the true Guru give His name, evil influences[^47] shall be removed.
 I am ever and ever a sacrifice to my Guru ;
 I devote myself to the Guru by meeting whom I have obtained my real object.
 He who remembereth not God believeth in good and bad omens.